 They sing a mixture of secular and sacred music, and songs include ‘Moon River’, ‘Bring me Sunshine’, ‘Bring Him Home’, ‘Loch Lomond’, Taverner’s ‘The Lamb’ and Bruckner’s ‘Locus Iste’.
 Singing in the woods has allowed them to come together to create music, to relax, and to bring pleasure to passers-by.

 Dolcissimo was invited to take part in a choral festival entitled ‘Voices by the Sea 2021’, organised by 1Plus Events.
 Choirs were invited to record their performances, by the sea, and all performances will be viewable online.
 Members of Dolcissimo gathered at The Baths in Clontarf for their recording.
 The Voices by the Sea Choral Festival will take place on Friday 24th September at 7.00 pm.
-It will be streamed online and is a free event to attend.
-The link is here https://voicesbytheseafest.ie
+It was streamed online and is available to view at https://voicesbytheseafest.ie